n9d/Rodem/README.md

 # Rodem

-babel-like extension in Markdown(.md)
+babel-like extension in Markdown(.md).

+babel is org-mode extention in emacs.

-execute code in markdown on vscode
+execute code in markdown on vscode.

 ## Features